Prophecy Girl

-"Prophecy Girl" is the season finale of the first season of the drama television series Buffy the Vampire Slayer, and the 12th and final episode of the series.
+"Prophecy Girl" is the season finale of the first season of the drama television series Buffy the Vampire Slayer.
 It first aired on The WB on June 2, 1997.
 Series creator Joss Whedon wrote and directed the episode.

 Buffy wants to resign from her life of slaying when Giles uncovers an ancient prophesy that spells out her deadly fate, as the Master's ascension from the Hellmouth is at hand.
 As the earth begins to crack open, Xander, Willow and Cordelia face an army of demons and the prophetic end of the world.
 Meanwhile, Xander finally asks Buffy to the prom with equally disastrous consequences.

 Plot

 Xander (Nicholas Brendon) is practicing lines on Willow (Alyson Hannigan) at the Bronze, practicing how to ask Buffy (Sarah Michelle Gellar) to the prom.
 Cordelia (Charisma Carpenter) is in her car with Kevin (Scott Gurney) as Buffy slays a vampire nearby.
 In the library, Giles (Anthony Stewart Head) is reading the Pergamum Codex and comes across a passage concerning Buffy that shocks him.
 Suddenly, an earthquake is felt around Sunnydale.

 The next morning, Buffy meets Giles in the library and notices the damage caused by the earthquake.
 She explains that vampires are increasing in number and growing bolder, but Giles appears distracted.
 After class, Xander asks Buffy to the dance.
 She gently tells him she does not share his feelings and only sees him as a friend.
 Disappointed, Xander jokes that he must be undead to get her attention before walking away.

 Giles phones Angel (David Boreanaz) to arrange a meeting as Jenny (Robin LaMorte) arrives at the library, having noticed signs of the apocalypse and demanding answers.
 She tells him that Brother Luca, a monk in Cortona, has been emailing her about the Anointed One.
 Giles asks her to gather more information, promising to explain everything later.

 Kevin and Willow agree to help Cordelia set up the sound system for the dance.
 Willow notices Xander sulking alone and comforts him.
 When Xander asks her to the dance, she refuses to be his second choice.

 That evening, Buffy sees blood running from the faucet in the girls' locker room.
 She goes to the library and overhears Giles telling Angel that she will face the Master (Mark Metcalf) and die the following night.
 Devastated, Buffy rejects their attempts to comfort her and reveals that she plans to avoid the prophecy by quitting as the Slayer.
 In tears, Buffy tells Giles she is only sixteen and doesn't want to die.
 She rips off her cross necklace and walks out.

 Buffy tries to convince her mother (Kristine Sutherland) to go away with her for the weekend.
 Joyce reminds her that she has to work and surprises her with a new evening gown.
 After sharing how she met Buffy's father, Joyce encourages her to go to the dance.